 Stamkos also was impressed by Markstrom.

 Markstrom backstopped Sweden to its first-ever gold medal at the event, notching victories over the host Czechs, 7-3, and Switzerland, 3-2, before turning aside 26 shots in a 3-2 gold-medal game victory against Finland.
 He completed the tournament with a 2.33 goals-against average and .925 save percentage.

 "He was a pretty big goalie who took up a lot of the net when he went down into that butterfly,” Stamkos told NHL.com.
 "I didn't try anything fancy in the shootout since the guys before me tried to deke.
 I just tried to put one in low along the ice, but didn't get it up enough and he made a nice save.
 When a goalie can use his size to an advantage and play big, that's a bonus.”

 Midway through the season, Markstrom was promoted to Brynas' senior club, posting a 3.12 GAA in seven games.
-With Sweden in April, Markstrom's team just missed a medal following a 6-3 setback to the U.S. team in the bronze-medal game at the Under-18 World Championship in Kazan, Russia.
+As a member of Team Sweden in April, Markstrom's team just missed a medal following a 6-3 setback to the U.S. team in the bronze-medal game at the Under-18 World Championship in Kazan, Russia.
 Markstrom posted a 3.04 GAA in the tournament.

 "Really, Jacob's play for Brynas in the Swedish Elite League more or less saved the team from relegation to the minors," Stubb said.
 "He is tall, calm and should have a great future in hockey."

 Markstrom, who interviewed with 26 of the 30 NHL teams during his seven-day stay at the NHL Scouting Combine in Toronto last month, has every intention of living out his dream of playing in the NHL.